collective/collective.groupspace.roles/README.txt

 Introduction
 ============

-Implements the roles tab for the GroupSpace content type of GrufSpaces.
+Implements a roles tab for any content type implementing the ILocalGroupSpacePASRoles interface.
+An example content type is contained in collective.groupspace.content.

-The tab looks exactly like the Plone sharing tab, but stores the local roles for users and groups in two attributes on the content type.
-The local roles can then be assigned dynamically in the context of a GroupSpace using PAS.
+The tab looks exactly like the Plone sharing tab, but local roles for users and groups are stored in two attributes on the content type.
+The local roles can then be assigned in the context of a GroupSpace, and are dynamically added to the roles of a visiting user with borg.localrole.

 collective.groupspace.roles Installation
 ----------------------------------------